rashik2130/Active-Directory-Home-Lab-with-Splunk-SIEM-and-SOAR-Automation/README.md

 - Even with RDP enabled, jsmith's login was rejected with "account not active for remote desktop" until explicitly added to the local Remote Desktop Users group: `net localgroup "Remote Desktop Users" mydifr\jsmith /add`.
 Enabling RDP does not, by itself, authorize any given user to use it.

 **Result:** Alert 4.2 (brute-force threshold) fired correctly on the 5 manual failures; Alert 4.1 (unauthorized successful logon) fired correctly on the final successful login.

-**[Screenshot needed: Kali terminal showing the xfreerdp failed-attempt sequence, or the resulting 4625 events in Splunk — suggested filename: `bruteforce-xfreerdp-attempts.png`]**

 ### Phase 2 — Kerberoasting (T1558.003) — [VERIFIED]